Approx Jewish Students on campus - 25+

-The uni (aside from the Tremough Campus in Cornwall) is split into two campuses, both just minutes from the centre of town.
+The uni is split into two campuses, both just minutes from the centre of town.
 Streatham, the main campus, is where most students are based and it’s a great place to be.
 The library is open 24 hours a day and there are several eateries, cafes and spaces to chill out.
 There is lots of green space too, as well as a number of hall bars and the campus nightclub.
-There are also great gym facilities.
+There are also state of the art gym facilities.

-Exeter as a city is obviously a lot smaller than most, but the nightlife is great.
-There’s a decent number of clubs, bars and some fab restaurants.
+Exeter as a city is a lot smaller than most, but the nightlife is great.
+There’s a decent number of clubs, bars and restaurants.
 The theatre scene also comes highly recommended and rarely a night goes by without a few live music events.